imaqsud/java-collection/README.md

 INTRODUCTION

-This is a json project for doing all the json things here.
+This is a java collection project for doing all the collection things here.

 PROFILE